 Committees in the Ecology & Evolutionary Biology program must have at least 4 members.
 Three of the four must be BioSciences faculty members, including the student's research advisor; the other two BioSciences members can include professors, associate professors, and assistant professors.
 Faculty Fellows in Ecology & Evolutionary Biology are not eligible to serve on thesis committees.
 The fourth member must be an "outside" member, i.e., faculty at Rice with a primary appointment outside the Department of BioSciences.
-For instance, Luay Nakhleh may be used as either the BioSciences or "outside" committee member but cannot be both.
-Students commonly identify faculty in Statistics (STAT), Computational and Applied Mathematics (CAAM), Psychology (PSYC), and Earth, Environmental & Planetary Sciences (ESCI) when looking for an "outside" member .
+For instance, Luay Nakhleh may be used as an "outside" committee member.
+Students commonly identify faculty in Statistics (STAT), Computational and Applied Mathematics (CAAM), Psychology (PSYC), and Earth, Environmental & Planetary Sciences (EEPS) when looking for an "outside" member.
 It is also helpful to consult the research advisor and other graduate students for ideas for outside members.
 Students should ask prospective committee members if they would be willing to serve on the committee (this includes attendance at annual committee meetings, reading the thesis, and participating in the defense).
 Once a student has recruited their committee members, they should provide this list to the graduate program administrator.

-First year students are encouraged to meet with the BioSciences members of the thesis committee during their second or third semster and no later than the end of the fall semester of the second year.
-Students should thereafter meet with the thesis committee once per academic year through the duration of their graduate tenure.
-Participation of the external (outside BioSciences) committee member is not required at first- and second-year meetings, but this member must be added no later than the committee meeting of the student's third year.
+First year students are encouraged to meet with the BioSciences members of the thesis committee during their second or third semester and no later than the end of the fall semester of the second year.
+It is recommended for students to consult with the research advisor as they are preparing for the committee meeting to discuss expectations for what should be provided in the meeting.
+Students should continue to meet with the thesis committee once per academic year through the remainder of their graduate tenure.
+Participation of the external (outside BioSciences) committee member is not required at first- and second-year meetings, but this member must participate in the qualifying exam.
+Students are encouraged to consult with committee members outside of committee meetings as well, these individuals have volunteered to support your research efforts.

 It is the student's responsibility to schedule each committee meeting after coordinating with the graduate program administrator and the committee members.
 The graduate program administrator can help find an available room for the meeting and will put the meeting on the Graduate Student Calendar; additionally, the graduate program administrator reports that the meeting occurred for the annual report.
 Students should bring a blank copy of the Graduate Student Committee Meeting form to each meeting (form template in Appendix).
 After the committee completes the form, it should be returned to the graduate program administrator to be filed in the student's departmental record.
-If the committee requires any additional reports, assignments, or courses to broaden knowledge regarding a student's research, the due date for these additional requirements should be written on the Graduate Student Committee Meeting form.
+If the committee requires any additional reports, assignments, or courses to broaden knowledge regarding a student's research, the due date for these additional requirements should be written on the Gradute Student Committee Meeting form.